Controller Editor

 Controller Editors

 All controller editors use dots to represent the controller value.
-They work just like Automated Fader effects.
+They work just like the Automated Fader effect.

-Tip: in MultitrackStudio Instruments and External MIDI Instrument windows you can rightclick a control to make the corresponding controller editor visible.
+Tip: in MultitrackStudio Instruments and External MIDI Instrument windows, you can right-click a control to click "Show MIDI controller editor" and make the corresponding editor visible.

 Editors are available for NRPN parameters too.